-MCERA management is responsible for establishing a system of internal control to safeguard assets and for the presentation of the accompanying basic financial statements.
+MCERA management is responsible for establishing a system of internal control to safeguard assets and for the presentation of the accompanying Basic Financial Statements.
 Oversight is provided by MCERA Audit and Budget Committee.
 Gallina LLP audited the accompanying basic financial statements and related disclosures.

-The CAFR was prepared in accordance with GAAP and reporting guidelines set forth by the Governmental Accounting Standards Board (GASB) and the County Employees Retirement Law of 1937.
+This transmittal letter was prepared in accordance with GAAP and reporting guidelines set forth by the Governmental Accounting Standards Board (GASB) and the County Employees Retirement Law of 1937.
 GAAP requires that management provide a narrative introduction, overview, and analysis to accompany the basic financial statements in the form of management discussion and analysis (MD&A).